adventure42/adventure42.github.io/_posts/2022-11-18-Python_Programming_5_Concurrency.md

 ### generator를 활용한 async code

+generators could be kept in a map, connecting the generator to the event it is waiting for. when the event occurs we can simply take the next event from the generator and again wait for it to happen.

+Inside the generator we can have any amount of logic among **yield** expressions as long as there are no blocking operations.
+Basically, we write our logic as if it was synchronous code but instead of blocking on some operation we yield what we are waiting for.

 ```python
 counter = 0

 def wait_for_b():
     yield "B"

 def wait_for_c():
     yield "C"

 def task_generator():
     global counter
     id = counter
     counter += 1
     print(f"{id} Processing event A, blocking on B")
     yield from wait_for_b()
     print(f"{id} Processing event B, blocking on C")
     yield from wait_for_c()
     print(f"{id} Processing event C, task done")

 def app():
     tasks = {"A": [], "B": [], "C": []}